For leaders of a singing group, choosing choir names can be a difficult and daunting task, whether that group is new or established.

 Do people get your chosen choir name?

-It’s crucial not to assume everyone will know the story or connotations of your name.
+It’s crucial not to assume everyone will know the story or connotations of your choir’s name straight off the bat.
 Run your main choices by a range of different people and see what they think.

 How does the name resonate with them and does it reflect your original thoughts?